 Learn to Recognize Scam and Spam Content Emails

 Emails are a very effective form of communication and companies can also use them to inform consumers of new products and services.
 However, it can also be used to deliver unwanted malicious data that could cause significant harm.
 Unwanted malicious data include spam or junk email and email scams such as phishing.
-Spam email is unsolicited junk mail, including advertising such as gambling and dating sites and work from home schemes to get rich.
+Spam email is unsolicited junk mail, including advertising such as gambling and dating sites and work-from-home schemes to get rich.
 Users can spot spam if they don’t know the sender, there are grammatical errors, offers which are too good to be true, has an urgent offer with a deadline, contains attachments and may be requesting to forward the email to other people.

 On the other hand, email Scams are typically sent in the form of a spam email, however, not all spam emails contain scams.
 The main aim of a scam is to trick individuals into disclosing personal data which will lead to identity theft or fraud.
 Examples of email scams are emails offering emotional, physical or financial benefits.
 According to getsafeonline (2019) these emails can pose as trusted sources, for instance, banks or government bodies.
 They ask you to click on a link which then displays a website which looks as authentic as the real one, then you are asked to enter personal information.

-Phishing is the most common type of email scams.
+Phishing is the most common type of email scam.
 The Federal Bureau of Investigations (FBI) reports that phishing business email compromises accounted for over $12 billion in losses and Webroot reported that around 1.5 million new phishing sites are created each month, in the USA alone.
-Furthermore, an estimate of £10 billion is lost in the UK by scam victims.
+Furthermore, an estimated £10 billion is lost in the UK by scam victims.
 There is research that indicates that the success rate of attacks increase globally as Avanan’s research shows that phishing attacks increased globally by 65% between 2016 and 2017.
 These statistics show there is no end in sight when it comes to scams and spams heading to an individual’s inbox, messages, or even through the telephone.
 Below are a few quick ways you can spot a phish that you do not want to reel in:

 ▪ Before clicking a link in a suspicious email, whether you are on a mobile, desktop or laptop device make sure you check the actual source, if you don’t recognise the sender, block them and delete the email immediately